 Even for the most highly capitalised and financially strong reinsurers, it is hard to assess the probability of default over many decades.
 There are major elements of PPO risks which cannot be diversified as the number of claimants increase.
 Whilst the risk from volatility may decrease for longevity risk, the overall risk from trends and inaccuracies in the mortality basis does not; neither does exposure to external influences on propensity; or the level of ASHE 6115.
 Consequently there is additional systemic risk that several reinsurers with significant PPO exposures (or other significant exposure to similar risks such as annuities) could experience financial distress at the same time.
+Where such reinsurers' business is focused on motor or casualty, the firms may have very little incentive to remain a going concern if a risk event unfolds.
+If there is little option to reinvigorate these businesses due to lack of diversification and no direct responsibility to the claimants, winding-up the business may be the most beneficial option for their key stakeholders except insurers.
+Consequently, insurers that rely heavily on reinsurance for lines exposed to PPO settlement will need to bear this in mind, as these defaults would leave them exposed in-full to the liability and its associated risks.

 Whilst credit ratings provided by credit rating agencies can be used as a mechanism to help understand the credit risk of a specific reinsurer, this process relies heavily on expert judgement.
-There is limited empirical data on the rate of default for reinsurers over the time horizons relevant when considering PPOs.
+There is limited empirical data on /the rate of default for reinsurers over the time horizons relevant when considering PPOs.